 Americans aren’t the only people who resign from their job left and right after winning the lottery.
 Their British counterparts have reacted in quite similar ways to a massive win.

 Denise and Robert Scarr became 6.3 million pounds richer in the spring of 2015.
-One of the first things that both members of the couple did, were quitting their jobs.
+One of the first things that the couple did, was quitting their jobs.
 After resigning, the couple decided it was about time to fulfill their lifelong dream – to travel the world.

-Robert worked as a quarry and Denise was employed in a local Homewares store.
+Robert worked at a quarry and Denise was employed in a local Homewares store.
 The couple found out that they’d become millionaires on Saturday.
-On Monday, both of them handed their resignations.
+On Monday, both of them handed in their resignations.

 “We have both longed to go on a cruise for years, but were trying to manage the finances around this and the countries we wanted to visit,” Denise told The Mirror.

 Telling Your Boss to P**s Off – The Ultimate Gratification

 Chances are that you’ve dreamed about confronting your boss and quitting work on the spot.
 Most of us have such fantasies, but few get a chance to bring them to reality.
 Jasmine Rooney is one of these people.

 In March 2017, Jasmine decided to make the most of her lunch break by playing an online lottery.
 She had nothing to lose and the website was giving away free participation.
 A few minutes later, Jasmine found herself slightly over 362,000 dollars richer.

 You’re probably telling yourself the sum doesn’t come close to a million.
 You’re right, but Jasmine was probably quite pissed at her boss.
 The two had a heated exchange, after which Jasmine told colleagues that she wouldn’t be coming back.